tomyun/juice/mes/README.md

 (set-arr~ @ 21 (+ 512 16))
 ```

 `@` is a name of array containing system variables.
-The system variable whose index is `21` stores font width and height.
+In AI5 engine, the system variable whose index is `21` stores font width and height.
 Each system variable is two bytes (one word) wide.
 The first byte stores font height in pixel unit.
 The second byte stores font width in the unit of "character" which takes 8 pixels horizontally.
 In the example above, `16` is font height and `512` (= 2 << 8) corresponds to font width.
 Font width of `2` characters here indicates double space.
 What we need is to change that `2` into `1` for getting a narrow font width like this.

 ```racket
 ;; set up narrow spacing